Cistus monspeliensis: Description

 Cistus monspeliensis is a shrub with narrow evergreen leaves and a hairy, glandular, sticky surface.
-The leaves are linear to lance-shaped, green, with a rugose, wrinkled upper surface, up to 5 centimeters long.
-In cultivation, C. monspeliensis attains a height of around one meter and a width of 1.5 metres.
+The leaves are linear to lance-shaped, green, with a rugose, wrinkled upper surface, up to 5 cm long.
+In cultivation, C. monspeliensis attains a height of around one meter and a width of 1.5 m.

 The plant's inflorescence is generally a panicle of 2 to 8 flowers, each with five sepals and five white petals.